AlexisLdlS/ABS-Control-System-PID-Anti-Windup-vs-Fuzzy-Logic/README.md

 - Coding the slip estimation, braking logic, and yaw correction mechanisms
 - Implementing MATLAB/Simulink models
 - Supported the Tuning of control parameters and validating performance through simulations

+---

+## LICENSE
+This project is for demonstration and educational purposes.
+All rights reserved unless otherwise stated.
+Not to be used or redistributed without author credit.